Sheezy-Art/sheezy-hub/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+name: "Bug Report"
-about: Report an issue with the site.
-IMPORTANT - Before reporting, check that you have UserScripts and Browser Extensions DISABLED.
+about: "Report an issue with the site. **IMPORTANT - Before reporting, check that you have UserScripts and Browser Extensions DISABLED.**"
 title: "[BUG] Bug Description..."
-labels: bug
+labels: "bug"
-assignees: 'boylett'
+assignees: "boylett"
 ---

 **Describe the Issue**